Note: This doc has been deprecated. Please see instead: Get started with Juju.

 MS Windows and macOS users.
 Optional step for Ubuntu users.

-- Install Juju CLI
+- Install the Juju CLI client

 - Create a local cloud

-- Bootstrap the Juju OLM controller
+- Bootstrap the Juju OLM controller into the cloud

 - Deploy charmed operators

 - Relate charmed operators